 There’s a happiness factor.
 Do you want to live in a quaint neighborhood or near shopping malls and big box stores?
 Schools are usually the number one priority for a family with children.

 Second, proximity to work is something you should consider when moving to a new city.
 Drive the commute during rush hour to get a feel for your drive time each morning.

-Third, take a home buying trip.
+Third, take a home-buying trip.
 It’s a great way to get a lay of the land.
 Allow a couple days, up to a week, to travel the city with your real estate agent or relocation guide.
-Kansas City is an easy city to navigate, so buying is often doable when relocating to Kansas City.
+Kansas City is easy to navigate, so buying is often doable when relocating to Kansas City.

 There are major interstates, like I-35, I-70, and I-435.
 If you get on 435, you’ll drive a loop around the city.
 You can be anywhere you want in no time.

 Fourth, consider what you can get, given the housing market.

 “We’ll sort out the pros and cons of what’s available and always keep an eye on the potential resale of the property, and how that may or may not influence your decision making,” Freeman said.

 The median listing price of a home in Kansas City was $225,000 in February 2023 according to Realtor.com.
 It's flat year-over-year.
 That price point is for the entire metro area, and the cost of buying a home can vary depending on where you're looking.
 For example, in Overland Park, KS, the median listing price was $425,000 in 2023.
 That's up 14.9% year-over-year.
 In Liberty, Missouri, the price was $315,000 where prices were up 10.5% year-over-year.

 There are also many rental options, from suburban apartment living to downtown condos.
 The average studio apartment costs $1,034 a month to rent, and a 2 bedroom is $1,420, according to Rent.com.